Australian Instagram Model Madi Edwards Shows Off Her Rock-Hard Physique In White Lingerie

-It may be winter Down Under, but Australian model Madi Edwards is heating up Instagram.
+It may be winter Down Under, but Australian model Madi Edwards is still heating up Instagram.

-The model shared a post this week showing off her rock-hard physique in some white lingerie.
-The Instagram picture was a smash hit with Madi’s close to 700,000 followers, prompting plenty of praise.
+This week, the popular model shared a revealing post showing off her rock-hard physique in white lingerie.
+The Instagram picture was a smash hit with Madi’s close to 700,000 followers, prompting many fans to offer plenty of praise.

 “You look amazing,” one fan wrote.